 And I decided that I wouldn’t concern myself yet with metering the different boundaries, whether the boundary between what may be necessary or however legitimate to push on others and what not, or the much more difficult (and fascinating) boundary between psychical and physical reality; I was only interested in taking this intriguing as much as troubling note that we all may have already been what we’ve then wished to be.

 Any of that would have touched the subject in an unfortunate way, however.
 The more interesting and to me philosophical question has been (and you note I strongly reject determinism): Why do we grow up in a reality that starts with dependence and a great possibility of getting psychologically derailed, one way or other?

-If we go about this in a simple although slightly naive fashion, the point of dependence may not be an issue.
-Dependence seems to make conflict and abuse easier, but it doesn’t imply it.
+If we go about this in a simple though slightly naïve fashion, the point of dependence may not be an issue.
+Dependence seems to make conflict and abuse easier, but doesn’t imply it.